Nenkai/gt-modding-hub/docs/ps2/executables.md

 ## Bootstrap executable

-The bootstrap executable serves as a way to launch the `CORE` executable through different sources (in order):
+The bootstrap executable serves as a way to launch and verify the `CORE`/main executable through different sources (in order):

 1. `HostSource` - `HOST` - Using `host`, `host:/tmp/CORE.GT4`
 2. `CardSource` - `MCARD 0` - Using memory card 1